 - A simple Windows 98 setup

-The Dell Dimension E520 is a fascinating example of hardware that almost works perfectly for classic PC gaming — but lives just far enough past the comfort zone that Windows 98 and DOS require compromise.
+The Dell Dimension E520 almost works for classic PC gaming, but lives just far enough beyond the comfort zone that Windows 98 and DOS require compromise.

-With patience, it can still deliver an excellent hybrid retro experience, especially when paired with 3dfx hardware.
-Just be prepared to experiment — and to accept that not every modern convenience will cooperate.
+With patience, it can still deliver a rewarding hybrid retro experience, especially when paired with 3dfx hardware.
+Just be prepared to experiment, and to accept that not everything will work as expected.

 Sometimes the most interesting retro machines are the difficult ones.